Rob Rotten: Biography

 Rotten is the owner and president of Punx Productions, Inc., first created in 2001 and later incorporated in the State of California in 2004.
-Rotten entered the adult industry in 2001 as a pornographic performer.
-In 2003, he appeared in and co-directed the pornographic film Little Runaway, which received more than a dozen AVN Award nominations.
-Rotten began directing for the pornography distributor Metro in 2006, creating films such as Fuck the System, Porn of the Dead, and The Texas Vibrator Massacre.
+Rotten entered the adult industry in 2001 as a pornographic performer, starring in The Babysitter 12.
+In 2003, he appeared in and co-directed the pornographic film Little Runaway, which was nominated for five AVN Award's.
+In 2006, Rotten began directing for the pornography distributor Metro, creating films such as Fuck the System, Porn of the Dead, and The Texas Vibrator Massacre.
 Rotten remained a Metro contract director until 2012.
 In addition to movies, Rotten has published a book, titled Bong Load Girls: The Book.